wheresmehat/muber/README.md

 # muber

-uber like geolocation search using GeoJSON support in mongoDB
+uber like geolocation search using GeoJSON support in mongoDB from The Complete Developers Guide to MongoDB

 Routes: